StenDoipanni/ISAAC/README.md

 **ISExuviae**

 The Exuviae epistemical exoskeleton applied to image schemas theories, in their ontological version, aligned foundationally to DOLCE+DnS and Framester.
+This module is the one in which different elements of ontologies are clustered in the same TheoreticalFragment.
+The Theoreticalfragment hub is used to apply some SelectionCriterion and CriterionMeasurement in order to compare ontology elements among them. e.g. in the "ImageSchemaFragment" we find the collection of "ImageSchema" concepts as presented in the Johnoons87, Hedblom and Mandler&Pagán Cánovas theories.

 **ISAAC**